craftcms/awesome/CONTRIBUTING.md

 ---

-### Plugins & Development Tools
+### Development Tools
-To be added to the list, plugins & dev tools should meet the following criteria:
+To be added to the list, dev tools should meet the following criteria:

 - Actively Maintained
 - Supports the latest version of Craft CMS